-Sign up for Charlene Senn’s Webinar on “The Feminist EAAA Sexual Assault Resistance Program for Young Women in University: How it works and what it does and does not accomplish” – September 11 at 1:00pm
+View for Charlene Senn’s Webinar on “The Feminist EAAA Sexual Assault Resistance Program for Young Women in University: How it works and what it does and does not accomplish” (delivered September 11, 2018).

 Health Minister learns about effective sexual assault prevention program